pandreetto/saml2-attribute-authority/README.md

 - trust.manager.file : the truststore file containing the CA certificates
 - trust.manager.type : the type of the truststore file (JKS, PKCS12)
 - trust.manager.password : the password of the truststore
+- signature.algorithm : the standard algorithm used for signing assertions and metadata (default http://www.w3.org/2001/04/xmldsig-more#rsa-sha256)
+- signature.policy : signature algorithm selection criterion, one of request_driven, authorization_driven, as_in_configuration(default)

   Metadata definitions:
 - metadata.expiration_time : the expiration time of the published metadata